|Phone Number:||(203) 582-5362|

-On selection Monday, Quinnipiac turned some heads with its spectacular season and garnered the 13 seed in the NCAA Tournament’s Bridgeport Region.
+On selection Monday, Quinnipiac turned some heads with its spectacular season and garnered the No. 13 seed in the NCAA Tournament’s Bridgeport Region.
 The Bobcats drew the No. 4 seed Maryland and headed to College Park, Md. to the Comcast Center for their opening round clash.
 Quinnipiac went toe-to-toe with the Atlantic Coast Conference power, but ultimately fell to ACC Player of the Year Alyssa Thomas and the Terrapin in a game that was televised nationally on ESPN2.

-Quinnipiac was one of eight NCAA Division I teams to win every game in the months of January and February, giving them the fifth longest winning streak (22) in the country.
+Quinnipiac was one of eight NCAA Division I teams to win every game in the months of January and February, giving them the fifth longest winning streak (22) in the country (at the time).
 The Bobcats’ 30-3 overall record was tops in the New England Region, producing a higher winning percentage than the UConn Huskies – the eventual 2013 National Champions.

-For the 2011-12 season, Fabbri and the Bobcats completed a tremendous campaign while fulfilling a long list of season goals.
-Fabbri led the Bobcats to their third 20-plus win season, their 12th consecutive Northeast Conference Tournament appearance and their second Women’s National Invitation Tournament (WNIT).
+The success of the 2012-13 season came after a tremendous campaign in 2011-12.
+Fabbri led the Bobcats to their third 20-plus win season, their 12th consecutive Northeast Conference Tournament appearance and a second trip to the Women’s National Invitation Tournament (WNIT).
 Quinnipiac fell short to Atlantic-10 opponent Temple in the first round, after advancing to the Semifinals of the NEC Tournament.

-Along with team success, comes individual success as well.
-Felicia Barron was named the Northeast Conference’s Defensive Player of the Year and to the All-NEC First Team after finishing second in the nation in steals for the campaign.
-Joining Barron with end-of-the-season honors was Jasmine Martin, who was named to the NEC All-Rookie Team.
+Along with the team’s success, came individual success as well.
+Felicia Barron was named the Northeast Conference’s Defensive Player of the Year and to the All-NEC First Team after leading the nation in steals throughout the season.
+Joining Barron with end-of-the-season honors was Jasmine Martin, who was named to the All-NEC Rookie Team.